 Motorola Moto Z3 Play Pricing & Final Thoughts

-The Moto Z3 Play is priced at $499 unlocked in the U.S., which is fair for what you get, but not the greatest value.
-As a comparison, the OnePlus 6 costs only $30 more and gives you high-end specifications, a better camera, and a headphone jack.
+The Moto Z3 Play was priced at $499 unlocked in the U.S. when it first launched, but is now available for $329, which is more in line with what you’d expect from a mid-range smartphone.
 When judging the phone on its own merits the Z3 Play is a great midrange offering, but unless you highly value Moto Mods and Motorola’s software suite it’s probably not worth the money.

 - Best Motorola phones